 How this Website Works

 Each term relating to short, short fiction will have a page with some thoughts and examples of that type.
 For instance twitterature will hopefully explain what it is; how to do it and some of my pieces of twitter fiction.

 Eventually, I will create pages where you can read my other pieces of work.
 However, after looking at the first few examples, you may not want to get that far.

-In order to give the website a kind of book effect I will be adding links to the next page at the bottom of each page.
-Please be aware that this website is still being developed.
+To give the website a kind of book effect, I will be adding links to the next page at the bottom of each page.
+Please be aware that this website is still in development